 Submit your application for Social Security disability insurance as soon as possible.
 You can use an online form, or visit your local Social Security office.
 Call 1-800-772-1213 toll-free to make an appointment.

 You'll need certain information to fill out the application for benefits.
-Make sure you take this information with you if you apply in person:
+Take this information with you if you apply in person:

 - Medical records: Know what you have been diagnosed with, the date you were diagnosed, and your physician information.

 - Workers’ compensation records: You can request this through your employer’s HR office.